bmw-tech/widget_driver/widget_driver_test/README.md

 In case you have some special use case where you actually don't want to use `TestDrivers` then you can use the `WidgetDriverTestConfigProvider`.
 It gives you the possibility to control if a TestDriver or a real driver is created for each `DrivableWidget`.
 Just wrap the widget under tests inside a `WidgetDriverTestConfigProvider`.

 NOTE:
-It really should be an exception to force the use of real driver.
-Since most of the time, when you are testing a DrivableWidget, then you actaully want to abstract away the real implemention logic in any child-DrivableWidget, and only focus on testing the current DrivableWidget and its direct logic.
+It really should be an exception to force the use of real drivers in your tests.
+Since most of the time, when you are testing a `DrivableWidget`, then you actaully want to abstract away the real implemention logic in any child `DrivableWidget`, and only focus on testing the current `DrivableWidget` and its direct logic.

 If you want to use real drivers for all `DrivableWidgets` in a test, then you can do this: